With waiting lists getting longer

 As a start, how many genuine patients sit on their local hospital Board?

 Having sat on several, by-and-large the Patient Representative’s motto seems to be ‘don’t rock the boat’.
+I call them the “professional patient”.
 They enjoy the status of being on the board, but think if they question anything they will lose their position.

 Why not join your local Cancer Alliance

-At the Conference I met two other ‘Patient Reps’.
-Hoping for a chat, I was frozen out!
+However, beware the ‘professional patient’.
+At our local Conference I met two other ‘Patient Reps’.
+Hoping for a chat, I went over to talk, and was frozen out!
 “How did you manage to get an invitation?”
 They made it obvious they did not welcome anyone else into their cosy back-scratching sessions, and were not going to back me up if I questioned waiting times, or anything else.

 So searching for better care, be prepared to go it alone.
 What I have done might help: –

 Did you know that as an NHS patient, you can ask to be treated anywhere?
 After I moved to Oxford, I found waiting times stretched to infinity; I joked about getting an appointment back in London.
 My GP sighed with relief.
 “Who would you like to see?”
-And arranged for me to return to King’s College Hospital.
-I was even entitled to hospital transport.
-Since that talk I have returned to see three different consultants with short waits – here I wouldn’t have reached nearly to the top of the list.
+Arranged for me to return to King’s College Hospital, I found I was even entitled to hospital transport.
+Since that talk I have returned to see three different consultants with shorter waits – when in Oxford I wouldn’t have reached anywhere near the top of the list.

 Yes.
 Those things on which you rest your head.
 With scoliosis from childhood polio, it’s vital my neck is supported.
 When warned of a 4 hour wait on a trolley in A & E, I asked for pillows to support my head.
-“We don’t have them any more – cuts”.
-This would have meant several weeks of pain for me as a consequence.
+“We don’t have them any more”.
+No pillows would have meant several weeks of pain for me as a consequence.
 A medic was swiftly told that InjuryLawyers4U would have a field day if I didn’t get support.
-Someone was dispatched up to a ward to borrow pillows, and I lay in comfort.
+Immediately someone was dispatched to a ward to borrow pillows, and I lay in comfort.

-In A & E, eventually a nurse came to wheel me off for an X-ray.
+In A & E a nurse came to wheel me off for an X-ray.
 I knew that being lifted off the trolley onto a metal X-ray bed would be very painful, so asked to be given pain relief.
-“You’ll get that after your X-ray”, she promised me.
+“You’ll get that after your X-ray”, she promised.
 I refused to budge.
 A doctor had to be called to approve pain relief and she hadn’t wanted to do that.
 But I had had enough of pain every time I was moved.
 I won.
 And so I should!